jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 - There is a contract where the endpoint information is declared: request, response, security if needed, etc...
 - Consumers only send an HTTP call to an URL as the service contrat says and wait for a response.
 Consumers doen't know any detail about the internal implementation of the service or how the service manages its data.
 Languages/frameworks can be different between consumers and service.
-- Consumers are deployed in a different server that the service
+- Consumers are deployed in a different server that the service artifact
 - If the service needs to be updated by some reason (fix a bug for instance), the application doesn't need to be rebuilt and redeployed to get the changes.

 Now, think about **modern frontend apps** are working:

 - The application is coded in a specific language/framework, mainly javascript
 - The application can be divided in components and components can be loaded on demand, at rutime, if the user navigates to the view using those components
-- The application needs to be package with its components although they are loaded at runtime
+- The application needs to be packaged with its components although they can be loaded at runtime (on demand) or all together when the application starts
-- The components and the application are deployed in the same server
+- The components and the application are deployed in the same server, as a whole
 - If a component needs to be updated by some reason (fix a bug for instance), the application needs to be rebuilt to package the new version of the component and redeployed.

-Those models are similar but different:

-> both of them can load components at runtime but the first approach (consuming a REST service) is totally decoupled while the second one is totally coupled.
+These models are similar but different because a REST service is totally decoupled to the client application and, both of them are independent in development, deployment and maintaining.

+### Web Components

+You can be thinking about Web Components and Microfrontends.
+It's true that a microfrontend is loaded like a web component by the parent application, using it like other HTML tag.
+But, once again, the different is when the component is integrated in the parent application.
+Buid-time?
+Runtime?

-You can be thinking about Web Components.
-Well, the approach to use them is mainly by NPM (or Bower) packages:
+In the most of cases, the approach to use Web Components is mainly by NPM (or Bower) packages:

 - need to be declared in development time (package.json / bower.json),
 - need to be downloaded in development time